benewalter/pdsnd_github/README.md

 ### Credits
 The GitHub repository was inspired and forked from the following repository: https://github.com/udacity/pdsnd_github.
 The bikeshare data was provided by Udacity's "Programming for Data Science with R" Nanodegree in collaboration with Motivate (https://www.motivateco.com/), a bikesharing system provider.

+### Future Plans
+Further questions that could be explored could look at the monthly usage of bikesharing and analyze whether a trend is observable and whether differences between the three cities exist.